MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ## SuppressMessage attribute

-When you select **Suppress** from the context or select and hold (or right-click) menu of a code analysis warning in the **Error List**, a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is added either in your code or to the project's global suppression file.
+When you select **Suppress** from the context or right-click (or select and hold) menu of a code analysis warning in the **Error List**, a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is added either in your code or to the project's global suppression file.

 The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute has the following format: